2018-10-14 Change of Address News

 We've come to the conclusion that, for some reason, USPS Change of Address requests are not getting honored by their own system and mail is not getting forwarded.
 This leads to you not getting your mail here at our facility when you think it should be.

-We are still working on this to see if we can get to the bottom of this.
+We are still monitoring this issue to see if we can get to the bottom of this.
 Meanwhile, you may even be thinking that we're not scanning your mail or that we are an unreliable service.
-This is understandable a valid assumption but certainly not true.
+This is understandably a valid assumption but certainly not true.
 After all, our business is built on top of processing your mail.
 If you don't get mail, we don't really have a service to offer, so it would not make sense for us to do that.